-With summer nearing its end and fall in our sites, you may find yourself looking for a little getaway time.
-It’s proven that breaks from your routine can increase productivity… all the more reason to get out and explore!
+With your weekly routine fully entrenched, you may find yourself looking for a little getaway time.
+It’s proven that breaks from your day-to-day can increase productivity… all the more reason to get out and explore!
 Depending on your travel style, we have three itineraries that promise good times for all!

 FOR THE ADVENTURER: If you’re looking to reconnect with nature, take a walk or hike, on Greenbrier Valley’s wild side.
 At Greenbrier River Campground choose your own adventure when it comes to sleeping arrangements.
 Ranging from primitive campsites to fully-equipped cabins—even a fully renovated 25-foot Airstream— you’ll find that sweet spot to unwind from a day of exploration.
 Thrill seekers can go rogue with a wild cave tour in Lost World Caverns.
 The four-hour excursion takes you below the Earth’s surface through some snug spaces.
 Be prepared to get dirty.

 Rent a Slingshot roadster from Greenbrier Off-Road Adventures and hit the road to navigate the twists and turns of the countryside.
 Whether breakfast or lunch has you calling, stop in BSweet for a bagel breakfast stack or fresh-made sandwich piled with your favorite toppings.
 Be forewarned, their signature sweet confections are tough to resist.
 An adventurous vacation would not be complete without hiking or biking.
 Hit one of the many trails the valley offers with easy and leisurely to challenging climbs and sweeping vistas.
 End the day at Hill and Holler, for wood-fired pizza and a variety of craft beers.